Skip to main content

 Result

-NORC will disseminate the survey data to evaluation teams at the Urban Institute, University of Wisconsin, and Sister Song.
-These teams use the data to assess and track reproductive health care experiences and outcomes across the country.
-The researchers will also publish findings in peer-reviewed journals and present at professional conferences.
-The data will be available to additional researchers via restricted use files in the future.
+NORC disseminates the survey data to evaluation teams at the Urban Institute, University of Wisconsin, and Sister Song.
+These teams use the data to assess and track reproductive healthcare experiences and outcomes across the country.
+The researchers publish findings in peer-reviewed journals and present at professional conferences.
+In the future, the data will be made available to additional researchers via restricted use files.

 Are You a Study Participant?